SenPei-CU/COVID-19_US_Projection/README.md

 # Projection of the COVID-19 outbreak in US

 We calibrated a county-level metapopulation model to incidence data reported during Feb 21 2020 to Mar 13 2020 in continental US, and used the calibrated model to project the course of COVID-19 outbreaks in the US.
 We also simulated the effects of hypothetical social distancing and travel restrictions.
+The model description and methods are summerized in the techical report (PDF).

 # Projection output